4. What Happens After A Home Foreclosure in Texas

 By selling your house directly and avoiding the MLS, you will be able to skip the repairs, showings, cleaning, commissions, closing costs, and waiting!
 You will save thousands on the holding costs alone.
 Selling a house you inherited doesn’t have to be complicated.
 Working with Capstone Homebuyers will save you time, and money, and make a difficult process that much easier.

-Selling a house can be a long and complicated process.
+Selling an inherited house can be a long and complicated process.
 Most people don’t have the time or patience to go through with a traditional sale.
 Plus, you might not even know where to start.

 Capstone Homebuyers is here to help.
 We are experts in buying houses in probate or pre-probate, and we can make the process quick and easy for you.
 We will handle all of the paperwork for you and close on your timeline.
 You won’t have to make any repairs or clean up before closing, and you can leave any personal belongings in the home.
 Contact us today to learn more!